Working with and for nature: creating new habitat at Cotehele quay

 We’re creating a wildlife rich intertidal habitat in the field below the woodland path by Cotehele Quay

-Working in partnership with the Environment Agency and supported by Natural England, work has started to return the farmland back to the River Tamar as part of plans to create a intertidal habitat which will be more resilient to the challenges posed by climate change and provide a richer environment for people and nature.
+Working in partnership with the Environment Agency and supported by Natural England, the work forms part of a larger programme of habitat creation and improvement throughout the Tamar catchment which aims to create new intertidal habitat which will improve the resilience to the changing climate and to provide a richer environment for people and nature.

-Work has begun to create a series of channels within the field to help bring tidal waters in.
-A new embankment is also being built by the quay car park which will form the boundary of the new intertidal habitat and help protect the car park.
+The first phase of the project was completed in April 2021 when channels were created within the field to help bring tidal waters in.
+A new embankment was also built by the quay car park to form the boundary of the intertidal habitat and to help protect the car park.

-Later in the year a small breach will be created in the existing 19th century bank to allow tidal waters to regularly flow into the channels across the field, beginning the creation of a richer habitat for nature that will take place over the coming years.
+In September 2021 a breach was made in the 19th century bank to allow tidal waters to regularly flow into the channels across the field, beginning the creation of a richer habitat for nature that will take place over the coming years.

-Increasing river levels and degrading of the bund mean that the farmland regularly floods in an uncontrolled way and will do so more often as the impacts of climate change take hold.
-We’re taking this problem and turning it into an opportunity to create a new space for nature, while also allowing the Tamar to regain some of its natural form.
+Increasing river levels and degrading of the bund mean that the farmland regularly flooded in an uncontrolled way and will do so more often as the impacts of climate change take hold.
+We took this as an opportunity to create a new space for nature, while also allowing the Tamar to regain some of its natural form.

 Making space for nature